 About

-Andreas Lechner’s research and teaching at the Faculty of Architecture, Graz University of Technology, center on “Counterintuitive Typologies.”
-Underpinned by a three-year project funded by the Austrian Science Promotion Agency (FFG), this endeavor spans international collaborations, design studios, electives, master’s theses, and PhD research.
+Anchored in a three-year research project funded by the Austrian Research Promotion Agency (FFG), this initiative extends across international collaborations, design studios, electives, master’s theses, and PhD projects.

 Fig. 8 Page spreads from Thinking Design - Blueprint for an Architecture of Typology